+The resulting Hamiltonian \chg{has an identical functional form} to the Ising model found across statistical physics:

+where $\mathbf{g}_i$ are the \emph{sensing vectors} describing the sensitivity of each possible sensor location to each of the POD modes, computed as rows of the data-driven matrix $\mathbf{G}=\mathbf{\Psi}_r \mathbf{S}$.
+The functional form of $h_i$ and $J_{ij}$ is computed via series expansion of the matrix $\mathbf{A}$ in powers of $\eta$ (Eqn.~\ref{eqn:reconstruction}) and resummation, similar to enumeration arguments in self-assembly studies \cite{murugan2015undesired, klishin2021topological}.

-What are the limits of this energy approximation?
+What are the limits of \chg{approximating the Hamiltonian with the first two terms}?
 The answer to this question is intimately tied to the sensor placement algorithm.
-Generically, we expect the approximation to work while $\vec{g}_i\cdot \vec{g}_j\ll \vec{g}_i\cdot\vec{g}_i$, i.e. the correlation between the sensing vectors is small compared with their magnitude.
-For many systems it should be possible to choose sensors $i,j$ so that the terms $J_{ij}$ are small compared to the terms $h_i$.
-However, the \emph{number} of crosstalk terms $J_{ij}$ for $p$ sensors grows as $p^2$ with sensor number $p$.
-While the individual terms might be small, with increasing number of desired sensors both the number of terms grows, and the algorithm runs out of low crosstalk locations.
-Due to the combination of these reasons, we expect the approximation to inevitably break down for large number of sensors $p$.
-How large that number is would depend on the properties of the training data and the placement domain, and thus would need to be established in numerical experiments.
+Generically, we expect the approximation to work while $\mathbf{g}_i\cdot \mathbf{g}_j\ll \mathbf{g}_i\cdot\mathbf{g}_i$, i.e. the correlation between the sensing vectors is small compared with their magnitude. \chg{We thus formulate two predictions of approximating Eqn.~\ref{eqn:Hgamma} with Eqn.~\ref{eqn:Hgamma_resum}: (i) the approximation should work better for small number of sensors and (ii) the approximation should work better for near-optimal sensor configurations rather than generic ones.
+The first prediction is driven by the \emph{number} of crosstalk terms that grows as $p^2$ for $p$ sensors, and the second is driven by the \emph{magnitude} of the crosstalk terms since the sensor placement methods aim to minimize it.
+The predictions can only be tested once training data is available and the landscapes $h_i,J_{ij}$ take specific values, thus we test them in Section IV.B and Fig.~\ref{fig:methods} below.}

-We note that the higher-order terms would have the shape similar to $J_{ij}$ in Eqn.~\ref{eqn:Jij_resum}, with a large number of indices.
-Due to the construction of $R$ as a non-diagonal matrix, the terms where \emph{adjacent} indices are identical would correspond to the diagonal of $R$ and thus vanish.
+We note that the Hamiltonian terms that involve more than two sensors (three, four, etc.) would have the shape similar to $J_{ij}$ in Eqn.~\ref{eqn:Jij_resum}, with a large number of indices.
+Due to the construction of the series expansion via a non-diagonal matrix, the terms where \emph{adjacent} indices are identical would vanish.
 However, the indices can repeat in non-adjacent positions, e.g. at fourth order in $J^{(4)}_{ijij}\neq 0$.
 The 2-point expression Eqn.~\ref{eqn:Hgamma_resum} is thus not exact even for placement of 2 sensors, but is expected to be a good approximation.